pine64dev/PINE64-Installer/docs/RUNNING-LOCALLY.md

 - `msys-bash`
 - `msys-coreutils`

-Below are some paths to set into Windows Environment (Please change the path according to where you installed the software):
+Below are some paths to set into Windows Environment Variable named `Path` (Please change the path according to where you installed the software):

 - C:\MinGW\msys\1.0\bin
 - C:\Program Files\NSIS